XNLFutureTechnologies/XNLInsiderLinuxInstallerHelpers/README.md

 I will make a small list here though which one does what (until this would for some reason become TOO big/long to 'maintain' ;)

 **XNLNVidiaInstall.sh**
-Will install everything required to install the NVidia drivers for your videocard, download the correct ones (Linux 64Bit) from here: https://www.nvidia.com/en-in/drivers/ and then **save that .run file in the same folder as this script and start the XNL script (NOT the .run file!)**
+Will install everything required to install the NVidia drivers for your videocard, download the correct ones (Linux 64Bit) from here: https://www.nvidia.com/en-in/drivers/ and then **save that .run file in the same folder as this script and start the XNL script (NOT the .run file!)** This script will also make sure that the 32 Bit drivers of NVidia will be installed **alongside** the 64 Bit drivers.
+This is important if you for example want to play steam games (using proton for example) on your pc.
+Without these 32 Bit drivers those games will simply not work (in most cases).

 **XNLJitsiMeetInstall.sh**
 Installs Jitsi Meet ("*our New Skype*") as a flatpak but it will first install (and setup) the 'flatpak system' so it can actually use it to install Jitsi.